ecilasun/tinysys/README.md

 Video processing unit.
 Handles scan-out of various video sizes (320x240 and 640x480) and bit depths (8bpp index color or 16bpp RGB color)

 ## APU
 Audio processing unit.
-Handles mixing the OPL2/RAW audio outputs, and also manages 44/22/11KHz playback and buffer handling of RAW audio.
+Handles mixing the OPL2/RAW audio outputs, and also manages 44/22/11KHz stereo playback and buffer handling of RAW audio.

 ## RPU
 Raster processing unit.
 Used to rasterize primitives directly to memory.
 Rasterized output is in a tiled format which requires decoding to use.

 ## DMA
 Direct memory access unit.
 Used to copy blocks of memory within memory address space, and won't DMA between or from other devices.

+## OPL2
+This is a Yamaha OPL2 compatible device using an opensource implementation (mono output, 16bits)

 # Overview of the bus